 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 A bone scan is a test that identifies new areas of bone growth or breakdown.
 It can be done to evaluate damage to the bones, detect cancer that has spread (metastasized) to the bones, and monitor conditions that can affect the bones (including infection and trauma).

 During a bone scan, a small amount of radioactive substance (radionuclide) is injected into the bloodstream.
-The substance concentrates in areas where the bone is abnormal.
 A camera takes pictures of the location of the radioactive substance in the bone.
-Areas of abnormal bone collect a lot of the radioactive substance and show up as "hot spots" on the picture.
+Areas that absorb little or no amount of tracer appear as dark or "cold" spots.
+This could show a lack of blood supply to the bone or certain types of cancer.
+Areas of abnormal bone collect a lot of the radioactive substance and show up as "hot" spots on the picture.
+Hot spots may mean problems such as arthritis, a tumor, a fracture, or an infection.
 A bone scan can often detect a problem days to months earlier than a regular X-ray test.

 Author: Healthwise Staff

-Medical Review: Kathleen Romito, MD - Family Medicine & Myo Min Han, MD - Nuclear Medicine
+Medical Review: Anne C. Poinier, MD - Internal Medicine & Myo Min Han, MD - Nuclear Medicine

 To learn more visit Healthwise.org

 © 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.